Celia Green

-Celia Elizabeth Green (born 1935) is a British parapsychologist and writer on parapsychology.
+Celia Elizabeth Green (born 1935) is a British philosopher, psychologist, and parapsychologist.

 Biography

 Green's parents were both primary school teachers, who together authored a series of geography textbooks which became known as The Green Geographies.
 Green completed a B.A., M.A., and B. Litt. from Oxford University.
 She studied psychical research at Trinity College, Cambridge from 1958 to 1960.

 From 1957 to 1962, Green held the post of Research Secretary at the Society for Psychical Research in London.
 In 1961, Green founded and became the Director of the Institute of Psychophysical Research.
 The Institute's areas of interest were initially listed as philosophy, psychology, theoretical physics, and ESP.
 However, its principal work during the sixties and seventies concerned hallucinations and other quasi-perceptual experiences.
 In 1982, while Green was the director, the Institute investigated psychokinetic phenomena.

 Writing

-In 1968 Green published Lucid Dreams, a study of a phenomenon described by Green as when a dreamer consciously changes the content of their dreams.
+In 1968 Green published Lucid Dreams, a study of a phenomenon described by Green as when a dreamer is aware that he or she is dreaming.
 The possibility of conscious insight during dreams had previously been treated with scepticism by some philosophers and psychologists and scientific skepticism continued after her book was published.

 Green collated both previously published first-hand accounts and the results of longitudinal studies of four subjects of her own.
 In Lucid Dreams, she proposed a correlation between lucid dreams and the rapid eye movement (REM) stage of sleep.
+Green also raised the possibility of training subjects, lucidly dreaming during sleep, to exercise some control over their motor functions, in order to signal to the experimenter.
+The correlation with REM sleep was confirmed in 1975 by Keith Hearne, who devised an experiment in which a lucidly dreaming subject signalled to him using a pre-agreed set of eye movements.

 In 1968, Green also published a collection of 400 first-hand accounts of out-of-body experiences for the benefit of scientists interested in studying the phenomena.

 With Charles McCreery, Green co-authored the 1975 book Apparitions and the 1994 book Lucid Dreaming: The Paradox of Consciousness During Sleep.
 Apparitions is a taxonomy of 'apparitions', or hallucinations in which the viewpoint of the subject was not ostensibly displaced, based on a collection of 1500 first-hand accounts.
-A 1976 Kirkus Reviews review of Apparitions states, "It's hard to imagine anyone being converted by this [Institute for Psychophysical Research] product: an endless sequence of supposed apparitions [...]
-There are minimal efforts at objective classification by type of experience and attendant phenomena—visual and auditory effects, collective apparitions, out-of-body experiences—but none whatever at verification."